 One of the DISCLOSE Act’s biggest opponents isn’t buying that argument.
 Senate Minority Leader Mitch McConnell, who used to say, “We need to have real disclosure,” has changed his tune.
 Now that conservatives and the GOP are able to haul in the big bucks, he claims that divulging the identity of corporate donors would be the equivalent of creating an “enemies list,” like the one Richard Nixon kept to punish his foes and settle political scores.
 Here’s what McConnell said in a speech at the conservative American Enterprise Institute last month:

 “This is nothing less than an effort by the government itself to expose its critics to harassment and intimidation, either by government authorities or through third party allies… That’s why it’s a mistake to view the attacks we’ve seen on ‘millionaires and billionaires’ as outside our concern.
 Because it always starts somewhere; and the moment we stop caring about who’s being targeted is the moment we’re all at risk.”

-McConnell’s not the only one — every Republican voted to kill the DISCLOSE Act, including fourteen who just a couple of years ago supported it.
+McConnell’s not the only one — every Republican voted to kill the DISCLOSE Act, including 14 who just a couple of years ago supported it.
 Groups like Ron Paul’s Campaign for Liberty smell an un-American conspiracy lurking behind the demands for disclosure.
-So do the National Rifle Association and FreedomWorks — the Tea Party organizers originally funded by David Koch — each of which warned senators that their votes on the DISCLOSE Act will be included in the scorecards they keep, recording each ballot they don’t approve like pins in a voodoo doll.
+So do the National Rifle Association and FreedomWorks — the tea party organizers originally funded by David Koch — each of which warned senators that their votes on the DISCLOSE Act will be included in the scorecards they keep, recording each ballot they don’t approve like pins in a voodoo doll.